lucolvin/Docker-Port-Manager/README.md

 - **Backend**: Node.js + Express API
 - **Docker Integration**: Uses Docker socket to communicate with Docker daemon

+The frontend uses relative API paths that are proxied through Nginx to the backend, ensuring it works correctly when deployed on any server.

 ## API Endpoints

 - `GET /api/ports` - Get all used ports and container information